-AMERICAN ASSETS TRUST, INC Annual Meeting of Stockholders June 14, 2016 9:00 AM PACIFIC TIME This proxy is solicited by the Board of Directors
+AMERICAN ASSETS TRUST, INC Annual Meeting of Stockholders June 12, 2018 9:00 AM PACIFIC TIME

-The stockholder hereby appoints Robert F. Barton and Adam Wyll, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of AMERICAN ASSETS TRUST, INC. that the stockholder is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, PDT on June 14, 2016, at 11455 El Camino Real, ICW Boardroom - 2nd Floor, San Diego, CA 92130, and any adjournment or postponement thereof.
+The stockholder hereby appoints Robert F. Barton and Adam Wyll, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of AMERICAN ASSETS TRUST, INC. that the stockholder is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, PDT on June 12, 2018, at 11455 El Camino Real, AAT Boardroom - 2nd Floor, San Diego, CA 92130, and any adjournment or postponement thereof.